Roughly 10 million adults will experience some form of urinary incontinence in their lives. 50-60% of cases will be stress urinary incontinence.

 Stress urinary incontinence is when we leak urine under high pressure conditions such as laughing, coughing, sneezing, or performing physical activity that requires bracing our abdomen.

-While not all stress urinary incontinence (SUI) is caused by pregnancy or postpartum pelvic floor dysfunction, a large percentage of those who have been pregnant and / or given birth may experience SUI.
+While not all SUI is caused by pregnancy or postpartum pelvic floor dysfunction, a large percentage of those who have been pregnant and / or given birth may experience SUI.
 It is more common than you think!
 Just because it is common, however, does not mean it is normal.

 Our pelvic floor plays a key role in keeping us continent, however any damage to the muscles in the pelvic floor may compromise our ability to stay leak-free.
 Damage can often occur during pregnancy as well as during vaginal birth, with weakness increasing up to 50% in healthy women postpartum.
 This is often due to the significant stress placed upon the pelvic floor musculature that can either over-stretch, tear, or damage the innervation to the muscle.

-When we sneeze, for example, and our abdominal pressure greatly increases, our pelvic floor must contract and resist that pressure.
+When we sneeze, for example, and our abdominal pressure greatly increases, our pelvic floor must contract and resist that pressure quickly.
 If the muscle is unable to maintain a pressure sufficient to stop the urethra from opening, we leak urine unintentionally.

 Great, so what do I do about it?